If you think you or your child may have attention deficit hyperactivity disorder (ADHD), you might want to consider speaking to your GP about it.

-- been displaying symptoms continuously for at least six months
+- been displaying symptoms continuously for at least 6 months

 - started to show symptoms before the age of 12

-- been showing symptoms in at least two different settings – for example, at home and at school, to rule out the possibility that the behaviour is just a reaction to certain teachers or parental control
+- been showing symptoms in at least 2 different settings – for example, at home and at school, to rule out the possibility that the behaviour is just a reaction to certain teachers or to parental control

 - symptoms that make their lives considerably more difficult on a social, academic or occupational level